Shinsuke Nakamura: Mixed martial arts career

+In 2002 Nakamura began training vale tudo and ended up making his pro MMA debut later that same year on December 31, in a middleweight bout vs. Daniel Gracie.
+He lost the fight via submission in the second round.

+Nakamura then moved up to heavyweight for his next bout vs. Jan Nortje on May 2, 2003.
+Nakamura won the fight via forearm choke in the second round.

+Nakamura then faced Shane Eitner on September 13, 2003, he won the fight via an americana submission in the first round.

+Nakamura next fight vs. Alexey Ignashov was on December 31, 2003 the fight ended in a no contest.
+His last pro fight came on May 22, 2004 in a rematch against Ignashov.
+Nakamura won the fight via forearm choke in the second round.

+In 2017 Nakamura revealed that he was offered to fight for the UFC in 2005: “Around 2005, UFC offered me a chance to fight for them.
+But, at that moment, I was under contract with NJPW and I decided to stay in pro-wrestling.
+It was a good opportunity, but I don’t regret my choice.”

+In 2024 Nakamura cornered UFC fighter Rei Tsuruya during his fight at UFC 303.

 In other media

 Along with fellow NJPW wrestler Kazuchika Okada, Nakamura is featured in the Japanese music video directed by fashion designer, DJ and record producer Nigo for Pharrell Williams' song "Happy", released in May 2014.

 In 2015 they also appeared in the music video for the song LOLLiPOP by Tempura Kidz, which in 2024 was used in Sonic the Hedgehog 3 (film) soundtrack.

 On May 27, 2014, Nakamura published an autobiography titled King of Strong Style: 1980–2014.
 An English language version of the book was released by Viz Media on August 7, 2018.

-Nakamura made his first video game appearance as a playable character in King of Colosseum II in 2004, Nakamura has been added into many WWE games, including: WWE Tap Mania, WWE Mayhem, WWE Universe, WWE Undefeated, WWE Champions, WWE SuperCard, WWE 2K17 (As DLC), WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.
+Nakamura made his first video game appearance as a playable character in King of Colosseum II in 2004, Nakamura has been added into many WWE games, including: WWE Tap Mania, WWE Mayhem, WWE Universe, WWE Undefeated, WWE Champions, WWE SuperCard, WWE 2K17 (As DLC), WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.

-Nakamura's theme was sampled on Lil Uzi Vert's song "Nakamura" (named after him), which appeared on Uzi's 2023 album Pink Tape.
+Nakamura's WWE theme was sampled on Lil Uzi Vert's song "Nakamura" (named after him), which appeared on Uzi's 2023 album Pink Tape.

 Personal life

-As of March 2016, Nakamura resides in Orlando, Florida.
+As of March 2016, Nakamura resided in Orlando, Florida.
 He practices Brazilian jiu-jitsu and Shito-ryu karate, and has also been an avid surfer since 2003.
+Nakamura also has an interest in ninjas and samurais, along with being a fan of Jackie Chan and Bruce Lee, both of whom he cites as inspirations in starting his wrestling and martial arts careers.